For this very important life decision be sure to consult a private clinic that does all types of transplants. Prestige Melbourne clinic for 20+ years.

 What is the experience like?

-The scalp is numbed with local anaesthetic and medication is given for your relaxation and comfort.
+The scalp is numbed with local anesthetic and sleeping tablets are given for your relaxation and comfort.
 Most people fall asleep for a few hours then you can get up for lunch.
-The room has music and we create a friendly relaxing environment for you.

 What results can I expect?